friendly-bits/subnet-tools/README.md

 `-f <family>`: only check subnets for specified family (inet or inet6)

+## detect-local-subnets-AIO.sh
+Same as above but as a stand-alone script (does not require aggregate-subnets.sh and trim-subnet.sh).

 ## Dependencies
 **_awk_**, **_grep_** with ERE support, **_sed_** and some additional standard Unix utilities like **_tr_**, **_sort_** and **_cut_**.
 All these are included with any desktop Linux distribution and probably with most other Unix-like operating systems.